144-hour Visa-free Transit in Liaoning

 Strolling along the beach in Dalian

 Passengers can arrange a trip of two or three days in Dalian during the layover.
 As a coastal city, Dalian owns beautiful golden beaches.
-When in Dalian, do take a stroll along the beaches to feel the sea breeze stroke your cheeks, especially in summer evenings.
+When in Dalian, do take a stroll along the beaches to feel the gentle sea breeze on your cheeks, especially during summer evenings.
 Xinghai Park and Jinshitan Scenic Area both rank among the best beaches in Dalian.
 Seafood restaurants can be found nearby to serve you an authentic delicious meal.

 Experiencing the wonder of red beach in Panjin